kfoozminus/cheatsheets/kubernetes.md

   - Master components can be run on any machine in the cluster - usually set up scripts start all master components on the same machine and do not run user containers on this machine.
   - `kube-apiserver` exposes k8s api - front end for k8s control plane. designed to scale horizontally, that is - it scales by deploying more instances (QJenny - vertical scaling is creating new replicas with increased resources?)
   - `etcd` is key value store used as k8s' backing store for all cluster data.
-    - QJenny - Doc said, Always have backup plan for etcd's data for your k8s cluster.
-  - `kube-scheduler` schedules newly created pods to nodes based on indivifual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interface and deadlines.
+  - `kube-scheduler` schedules newly created pods to nodes based on individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interface and deadlines.
-    - QJenny
   - `kube-controller manager` runs controllers.
 Logically, each controller is a seperate process, but to reduce complexity, they are all compiled into a single binary and run in a single process
     - `Node Controller` is responsible for noticing and responding when nodes go down
     - `Replication Controller` is responsible for maintaining correct number of pods
     - `Endpoints Controller` populates the Endpoints object (joins Services and Pods)
     - `Service Account & Token Controllers` create default accounts and API access tokens for new namespaces.
-    - QJenny
   - `cloud-controller-manager` runs controllers that interact with the underlying cloud providers.
 It runs cloud-provider-specific controller loops only, must disable these controller loops in the kube-controller-manager by setting `--cloud-provider` flag to  `external`.
 It allows cloud vendors code and k8s core to evolve independent of each other.
 In prior releases, the core k8s code was dependent upon cloud-provider-specific code for functionality.
 In future releases, code specific to cloud vendors should be maintained by the cloud vendor themselves, and linked to cloud-controller-manager while running k8s.
 These controllers have cloud provider dependencies:
     - `Node Controller` for checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding.
     - `Route Controller` for setting up routes in the underlying cloud infrastructure
     - `Service Controller` for creating, updating and deleting cloud provider load balancers
     - `Volume Controller` for creating, attaching and mounting volumes, and interacting with the cloud provider to orchestrate volumes
-    - QJenny

 ### Node Components
   - `kubelet` runs on each in the cluster, takes a set of PodSpecs and ensures that the containers are running and healthy.
   - `kube-proxy` enables k8s service abstraction by maintaining network rules on the host and performing connection forwarding
-    - QJenny
-  - `Container Runtime` is the software that is responsible for running containers, e.g. Dcocker, rkt, runc, any OCI runtime-spec implementation
+  - `Container Runtime` is the software that is responsible for running containers, e.g. Docker, rkt, runc, any OCI runtime-spec implementation
-    - QJenny

 ### Addons
   - Addons are pods and services that implement cluster features.
 They may be managed by Deployments, ReplicationControllers.
 Namespaced addon objects are created in `kube-system` namespace.
-    - QJenny
+    - UJenny
   - `DNS` - all k8s clusters should have cluster DNS, as many examples rely on it.
 Cluster DNS is DNS server, in addition to the other DNS server(s) in your environment, which serves DNS records for k8s services.
 Containers started by k8s automatically include this DNS server in their DNS searches
-    - QJenny
+    - UJenny
   - `Web UI`(Dashboard)
   - `Container Resource Monitoring` records generic time-series metrics about containers in a central database and provides a UI for browsing that data
-    - QJenny
+    - UJenny
   - `Cluster-level Logging` is responsible for saving container logs to central log store with search/browsing interface
-    - QJenny
+    - UJenny

 ## K8s API
   - https://kubernetes.io/docs/concepts/overview/kubernetes-api/
-    - QJenny
+    - UJenny
   - API continuously changes
   - to make it easier to eliminate fields or restructure resource representation, k8s supports multiple API versions, each at a different API path, such as `/api/v1` or `/apis/extensions/v1beta1`
   - Alpha: e.g, `v1alpha1`. may be buggy.